 What is Implied under the Findings at Level 1 and 2?

 Findings at level 1 and 2 imply that making statements about the targeted objectives of the material will be possible.
 This makes it easier in forming a basis for the criteria of both tasks and content selection and sequencing.
-It will be possible to conclude on the roles proposed for teachers and learners as a result of the third description level.
+It will be possible to conclude on the roles propoosed for teachers and learners as a result of the third description level.
 In order for the learners to accomplish what they are learning, some demands are placed upon them.
 As a result of the findings of level 1 and 2, it will be possible to provide a general statement on the nature of those demands.
 A conclusion on the general role of materials in facilitating language learning and teaching can now be reached (Harwood, 2010).

 How can We Make Use of the Findings from the Analysis?